Keywords are, arguably, the most important piece of your pay per click (PPC) advertising strategy.

 If you want to fix this problem, simply focus on a narrower range of keywords.
 Generally, you should only keep the keywords that are generating around 200 clicks or more – and filter out any keywords that seem to perform worse than your best ones (as well as ones that seem irrelevant).

-At first glance, using broad match keywords seems like a no brainer.
+At first glance, using broad match keywords seems like a no-brainer.
 With broad match turned on, your keywords are going to appear for a wide variety of different searches, including those that are synonymous with your main keyword and some types of related searches.
 That means your ad is going to appear to a wider range of people and earn more impressions.

 However, using broad match keywords recklessly and without strategic focus is usually bad for your campaign.
 More isn’t always better in the world of PPC advertising; in fact, it’s usually worse.
 You’re better off targeting a small handful of people who are positioned to buy your product than targeting thousands of people who are practically irrelevant.
+This is one of the common keyword research mistakes that can drain your budget without delivering real results.

-You can fix this in a few different ways.
-For example, you could stop leaning too heavily on broad match keywords and start focusing on phrase match and exact match keywords, which give you much more precise targeting options.
-You can also use broad match more effectively with the use of modifiers, which allow you to control how your keywords are considered with respect to user searches.
+You can also use broad match more effectively with the use of modifiers, which allow you to control how your keywords are considered with respect to search engines and user searches.
 As examples, adding a + to a word will ensure it appears in every search – and including phrases in [brackets] will make sure the entire phrase is present in every search.
+Implementing these refinements is a crucial part of a strong SEO strategy and effective keyword research.

 Ad groups exist to give you more insight and control over your PPC ad campaigns, so try to avoid misusing them by compiling keywords into bulky and unnecessarily large groups.
 If you put all your conceivable targeting options into one gigantic mass, you’ll have difficulty delineating the different elements of your strategy.